Estate Planning Lawyer in Arlington, VA

 The Legal Requirements for a Power of Attorney in Virginia

-Creating a valid power of attorney in Virginia requires adherence to specific legal standards.
+Creating a valid power of attorney in Virginia requires compliance with specific legal requirements.
 First, the individual granting the authority, known as the principal, must be of sound mind and at least 18 years old at the time of execution.
 The power of attorney document must be signed by the principal or by another person in the principal’s presence at their direction.

 Additionally, for the document to be seen as genuine, the signature must be properly notarized.
-While it is not mandatory for the power of attorney to be recorded, certain transactions, such as real estate matters, may require its recording with the local clerk of court.
+While it is not mandatory to record the power of attorney, certain transactions, such as real estate matters, may require it to be recorded with the local clerk of court.

 Beneficiaries and Asset Transfer